Michael Russell (scientist)

-Michael Russell is a British geologist who works on the origin of life.
+Michael J. Russell is a British geologist who works on the origin of life.

 Russell is the originator of the theory that life emerged at alkaline submarine hydrothermal vents.
 Russell's theory is that hydrogen, hydrogen sulfide, and methane, released from submarine alkaline hydrothermal vents, acted upon nitrate, ferrous and ferric iron, carbon dioxide, and protons in ambient ocean waters to form simple organic molecules Russell studied 360-million-year-old mineral deposits in Ireland, which led to his insight that iron sulfide and hydroxide cells may have provided three-dimensional molds for the first cell walls.

 Career

 Russell attended Chigwell School between 1950 and 1958, and then was an undergraduate in geology at Queen Mary College of the University of London.

 He worked as a mineral exploration geologist in the Solomon Islands and Canada prior to taking his PhD in geochemistry at the University of Durham.

 He taught at the Department of Applied Geology at the University of Strathclyde before joining the University of Glasgow as the Dixon Professor of Applied Geology.
 He was a visiting professor at the University of Grenoble.
 He was NASA senior research fellow and then a principal scientist at the Jet Propulsion Laboratory, California Institute of Technology from 2006 until 2019 and a member of the NASA Astrobiology Institute until 2021.